 As water scarcity and deteriorated quality endanger sustainability of water resources and waterdependent ecosystems, a holistic approach, as advocated in the book, might be proven as the most adequate and effective way forward.
-Managing water in a scarcity context will necessitate the combination of several approaches, the inclusion of several types of water, and the consideration of interests of and impacts on different types of sectors and users.
+Managing water in a scarcity context will necessitate the xx Water Resources Allocation and Agriculture: Transitioning from Open to Regulated Access combination of several approaches, the inclusion of several types of water, and the consideration of interests of and impacts on different types of sectors and users.